Sussex Heritage Trust

 which they were able to overcome to create a traditional building of a period style.

-Submitted by: Nigel Buchmann, Owner.
+Nigel Buchmann, Owner.

 Architect: Stephen Langer Architects. www.stephenlanger.co.uk